idlhy0218/idlhy0218/README.md

 🌍 Department of Sociology, University at Albany, SUNY

 ## Selected Recent Publications
+### 2025
+- Tse-Chuan Yang, Carla Shoff, Kate Strully and **Heeyoung Lee**.
+"Features of Residential Counties and Individual Health Conditions for Opioid Use Disorder among Older Medicare Beneficiaries" *The Journals of Gerontology, Series B: Psychological Sciences and Social Sciences*
+- **Heeyoung Lee.** & Matt Vogel.
+"Exposure to Police Killings and Adolescents' Self-Concept: Diverging Impact for Black and White American Youth" *Journal of Adolescence*
 ### 2024
 - **Heeyoung Lee.** & Tse-Chuan Yang.
 "Spatial and Temporal Dimension of Black-White Mental Health Paradox in the US: Effect of Cumulative Neighborhood Disadvantage" *Population Research & Policy Review*
 - **Heeyoung Lee.** "State-Level Structural Sexism and Adolescent Sexual Violence Victimization in the US" *Child Abuse and Neglect*